-Opens for viewing February 23, 2017 and will be on display Through the Fall 2017 Exhibit Hours: Tuesday through Friday 9am-5pm 45 Main Street Freeport, ME A showcase of rarely seen objects from our collections archive.
+Opens for viewing February 23, 2017 and will be on display Through September 20, 2017 Exhibit Hours: Tuesday through Friday 9am-5pm 45 Main Street Freeport, ME A showcase of rarely seen objects from our collections archive.
 These objects "tell" an interesting story of Freeport's history: for example the top hat of Freeport entrepreneur E.B.
 Mallet who developed Freeport Village in the late 19th century by building a shoe factory, and opening a granite quarry, sawmill, and brickyard to encourage industrial production.
 In addition we will include objects donated by families in town who do not often see their items on view, as well as some "mystery" objects--- items that are intriguing, but come with little or no associated history (except that they are from Freeport).

 Pettengill Farm Tours